 Many insurance agencies – including Insureon – don’t have a separate application for a BOP.
-Instead, our free, 15-minute application asks whether you’re applying for both general liability and property insurance.
+Instead, our free online application asks whether you’re applying for both general liability and property insurance.
 We automatically check to see if applicants qualify for a BOP discount.

 To provide you with quotes that fit your needs, Insureon asks for basic information about your business.
 Make sure you have all of the information before you begin your application.
 This includes: